klee1703/SwiftIn24Hours/README.md

 # SwiftIn24Hours
-Source code for Swift In 24 Hours book
+Source code for the Swift In 24 Hours book